-There are many good reasons to have email laws and regulations, but you need to know how penalties can affect your company and make sure you’re doing your due diligence.
-In this article, we will explain the current legal environment that b2b marketers need to be aware of and which Pardot features you can use to comply.
+Email laws and regulations are meant to protect consumers, but as a marketer, you need to know how penalties can affect your company and make sure you do your due diligence.
+In this chapter, we will explain the current legal environment that B2B marketers should be aware of and which Pardot features you can use to comply.

 Permission-based email marketing

 With email automation, we have to be especially careful that we are following all the relevant laws.
 Pardot requires all of its users to follow its permission-based email policy, meaning that emails are “requested, anticipated, personal, and relevant.”
 Following this policy will help keep your account in good standing with Pardot and will generally keep you out of legal trouble.

 Here are the Pardot permission-based marketing best practices that will help you navigate the complicated legal environment of email marketing:

 Email people who want to be contacted by you: Only contact prospects who have opted in to receive emails from your company.
 One way to ensure compliance with Pardot is to have a checkbox at the bottom of your forms that indicates they read your permission-based email policy and agree to its terms.

 Make it easy to opt out: Pardot will not let you send an email if you don’t have the %%Unsubscribe%% link in the body of the email.
 Make sure that the unsubscribe link is easy to locate in your email template.

 Be transparent: Identify who the email is being sent from and include your address and contact information at the bottom.